Save a copy of a layer

 Note:

 This is only a map view, not a map item.
-For example, you can't add any other layers to this map.
+You can't add any other layers to this map.

 You can control layer properties in this map view.
 Any properties you change here will be stored in the feature layer, rather than in a web map.